-Brighthouse Financial: Why The Stock Is Down After Solid Q3
+Brighthouse Financial: Why The Stock Is Down After A Solid Q3

 The VA funding level

 Some argue that investors are disappointed by the assets above variable annuity funding level, which was flat on a sequential basis.
 As a reminder, the company’s variable annuity business has a floor level of capital known as CTE95.
 According to Brighthouse, the CTE95 level is defined as the assets required over the life of a product in the average of the worst 5% of future market scenarios.

 The company’s variable annuity assets above CTE95 remained at $2.3bn in Q3 and, according to some analysts, that may have disappointed the market, given that consensus had expected an increase in assets above CTE95 on the back of favorable equity markets.

-However, it is worth noting that the CTE95 requirement came in at $6.3bn in Q3, up from $6b in the prior quarter, driven the company’s annual actuarial review.
+However, it is worth noting that the CTE95 requirement came in at $6.3bn in Q3, up from $6b in the prior quarter, driven by the company’s annual actuarial review.
 Additionally, US Treasury yields, another driver of the CTE95, were flat on a q/q basis.
 Clearly, yields are notoriously hard to predict, however most economists expect the 10-year yield to increase from its current levels.
 That would have a positive impact on the company’s assets above CTE95 and hence it would increase the company’s capital cushion.

 Source: Bloomberg